mutyala258/loopback.io/pages/en/lb4/Booting-an-Application.md

 ## Bootstrapper

 A Class that acts as the "manager" for Booters.
-The Boostrapper is designed to be bounded to an Application as a `SINGLETON`.
+The Bootstrapper is designed to be bound to an Application as a `SINGLETON`.
 The Bootstrapper class provides a `boot()` method.
 This method is responsible for getting all bound `Booters` and running their `phases`.
 A `phase` is a method on a `Booter` class.